ZarmDev/transitHelper/README.md

 ## How to get a route to a certain place?
 Use leaflet routing machine (Node.js) or use react-native-maps directions (React Native) This library does not provide any functions for that.

+## Is it possible to use this for other cities?
+Nope.
+Maybe https://mobilitydatabase.org/ will be used for other cities in the future.